sago35/koebiten/README.md

 # koebiten

-koebiten is a miniten clone that runs on TinyGo.
+Koebiten is a package for making simple games.
+It was initially created based on a package called miniten.

 * https://github.com/eihigh/miniten